Flo2503/OCR---Project10-Reciplease/README.md

 # Reciplease

 Welcome in Reciplease !
-This app will allow you finding recipes with inrgedients you have to hand
+This app will allow you finding recipes with ingredients you have to hand
 First thing first, enter the ingredients :

  <img src="AppImages/Ingredients.png" width="150">